HELVE/DREEMRELM/README.md

 *Bio-interactive.*

-**Side-projects (part of the project's storyworld)**:

-- Dreemrelm - biotech video installation

-- Dreemrelm IF - interactive fiction (game) expanding upon the storyline of Dreemrelm.

-- Plain biotech video included as intro or mixed up in the plot of the game.

 Write a script.
 Research 3D photography layering on moving film.
 Shoot urban and natural landscapes.
 Setup crowdsourcing.
 Think what could be done to Dreemrelm to make it better

 # DREEMRELM2.0 ///